scheehan/http_auth_error_handling_with_htmx/README.md

 - Access Denied
 - 401 Authorization Required

-Geenrally whenever there is any HTTP authentication failure

-This article will focus on HTTP return code 400.
-However, it can be 400 or 500 HTTP return code.

-401 Unauthorized
-Although the HTTP standard specifies "unauthorized", semantically this response means "unauthenticated".
-That is, the client must authenticate itself to get the requested response.

-success velidation return with submitted usernameError 401 vs Error 403 When accessing or visiting a website, the WWW-authenticate header reviews the authentication method applied for granting you access to a web page.
-If it detects any missing valid authentication credentials, the error 401 error code will automatically display, indicating an unauthorized or expired session from your end.

-On the other hand, error 403, or mostly known as the “403 Forbidden” error code, is a response status code indicating a denied access from the server despite acknowledging a requested resource access from you.
-This type of error is somewhat the same as 401 error.
-However, any re-authentication credentials your provided won’t change the web page access due to the website owner’s restrictions.

-401 Error Code is an HTTP status code that refers to a client-side error caused by unauthorized access when visiting a password-protected website.
-This error can occur with any browser when a visitor fails to provide valid authentication credentials (e.g., incorrect URLs, outdated browser cache or cookies, plugin misconfiguration, etc.).

-As a result, a variation of 401 error messages may appear on the screen depending on the browser the visitor is using.

 ## How It Works:

-This article were focusing with below 2 solutions. htmx provides 2 htmx attributes capable to listens on error events, then perform certain action.
+This article were focusing with below 2 solutions.
+Both solutions provide unique way to handle HTTP resposne error to display desired message to users. htmx provides 2 htmx attributes capable to listens on error events, then perform certain action.

-### solution 1:
+### solution with hx-target-error:

 response-targets extension